What is a citation?

 Association for Computing Machinery - Computer Science

-American Anthropological Association (AAA) – Anthropology and Ethnography
+American Anthropological Association (AAA) – Anthropology & Ethnography

 Chicago Manual of Style – History, Economics, Business, & Fine Arts